What Is Secure Payment Processing for MSPs?

 For a deeper comparison of ACH vs. credit cards and checks, check out our article: ACH, Credit Cards, and Checks: Which Is the Most Secure Payment Method?

-4 Steps to Secure your Payments
+4 Steps to Secure your MSP Payments

-Even with advanced technology, payment security ultimately depends on consistent practices.
 Whether your MSP already uses digital payments or still accepts paper checks, building resilience into your payment workflows is what prevents small mistakes from becoming major breaches.

 Here’s how to strengthen your payment security posture without adding friction to your operations: